cu-library/ezproxy-config-lint/CHECKS.md

 ```

 Because the `Title` directives do not match, the tool will report that you might want to update the stanza from the source.

+### L9003

+#### Error processing Source line

+There was some problem processing the Source line.
+The URL might be malformed, or there was an HTTP request issue.